SalomonSmeke/beepBoop/notes/Structuring.md

 Dead-zoned - Better.
 Buffered - Preferred.

 As such, lets not implement a facade for direct information, just Dead-zoned and Buffered.
 Thankfully this is basically what is implemented now:

 BufferedInput <- Buffer
-PotDir <- Direction
+ReadDir <- Direction

 However, it would be helpful to have a third helper we can provide with "directions we are looking for". these would ideally be ==.